tearust/tapp-tutor/The_future_and_innovation_of_layer2.md

-# Existing Layer2
+# Existing Blockchains Use Layer2s for Scalability
-Since Blockchain was invented, genies never stop improving the technology trying to make blockchain run faster and cheaper.
-Two major directions
+Ever since Blockchain was invented, many projects have tried improving the technology to make blockchain run faster and cheaper.
+To make blockchains more scalable, there are two primary innovation paths:

-- Improve the consensus: PoW -> PoS and other PoSomethingElse
+- Increasing scalability through improving the consensus: PoW -> PoS and other Proof of Whatever.
-- Off chain computation: Layer2

-Basically, what the typical layer2 does
+- Increasing scalability through off-chain computation, i.e. a layer2.

+Improving consensus can only go so far as nodes inherently have to wait for each other to reach consensus while making allowances for Byzantine fault tolerance.
+That leaves layer2s as an area of focus for achieving scalability.
+Basically, a typical layer2 does the following:

-- Collect a bunch of txns from layer1
+- Collects and batches txns from layer1.
-- Execute those txns off chain in layer2
+- Execute those txns off-chain in layer2.
 - Send the result back to layer1.
-- Layer1 run some kinds of verification then accept the result and update the blockchain
+- Layer1 runs some kind of verification, then accepts the result and updates the blockchain.

-The main problems here are
+The main problems with layer2 are that:

-- A layer2 has to be tightly bundled with a specific layer1
+- Each layer2 has to be tightly bundled with a specific layer1.
-- Verification is not cheap (i.e., ZKP).
-Possible resolver would be either new algorithm invented (unlikely) or hardware accelerator(ASIC)
+- Verification is not cheap (e.g., ZKP).
+Possible resolver could be created either through inventing a new algorithm (unlikely) or hardware acceleration (ASIC).

-# A new type of Layer2
+# A New Type of Layer2
+Although layer2s seem like a promising start towards scaling blockchain, there is still room for improvement.
-Can we make a new layer2 that
+Can we make a new layer2 that is:

 - Agnostic of any type of layer1.
-- Above and across all major blockchains
-- Minimized or zero verification

-Let's think out of box by make a series of PoV changes

-# Verify result -> Verify envionrment
+Many innovative layer2s are currently tied to specific blockchains giving them only niche applicability in context of the entire crypto ecosystem.
+- Able to run above and across all major blockchains.
+If this new layer2 could run across any blockchain, then we have also solved another thorny problem currently in crypto, that of bridging funds from one chain to another.
+- Able to verify results with minimal or even zero verification.
+Calls back to layer1 to verify the result are a bottleneck that incurs conventional consensus and its typical transaction fees.
+What if we could verify the result without involving layer1 at all?

+# Verify the Result by Verifying the Environment
-If I ask you to verify the correctness of 82986.862 x 916019.1128 = 76017551703.3, what would you usually do?
+If I asked you to verify the correctness of 82986.862 x 916019.1128 = 76017551703.3, how would you go about doing so?
-I bet very few people will use pencil and paper to verify.
-If there is, how about Sqft(76017551703)?
-Well, I am pretty sure most of us just pick your phone and use the calculator or some kind of app to run such a formula.
-If the result shows correctly as I said, you verify it successfully.
+I bet very few people would use pencil and paper to verify the result.
+You could counter that it's technically doable, so let's try something harder like verifying that the Sqrt(251666496) = 15864.
+Well, I'm pretty sure most of us would just pick up our phone and use the calculator or some kind of app and key in the problem.
+If the result shows correctly, you'll likely be confident that you've verified it successfully.

 Hold on!
-How do you know the reuslt of your calculator was correct?
-Have you recalculated manually?
+How do you know the result of your calculator app was correct?
+Have you recalculated it manually?
 No, most likely you have not.
 Why?
 Because you trust Steve Jobs and his iPhone?
 Have you ever thought of this is a blind trust?

-It might be a blind trust, but most of us accepted this kind of trust because we trust the enviroinment.
-Because it is an iphone, or it is a CASIO.
-They are mass produced and widely used, reliable computation environment.
-If someone still doubt, they can just buy a few calculators from different brand, and run the same task to see if the result matches.
+It might be a blind trust, but most of us accept this kind of trust because we trust the environment.
+Because it's an iPhone or it's a CASIO, they're all mass-produced and widely used, reliable computation environments.
+Of course doubters can buy a few calculators from different brands to run the same calculation themselves to see if the result matches.

 Let's move one step further.
 Assuming the calculator is another layer2 node.
-In what circumastances you can believe the result from that node without running the computing yourself again?
+In what circumstances you can believe the result from that node without running the computing yourself again?
 Let's see, if
 - The integrity of that node can be remotely verified.
 We know it runs in a trustable condition
 - There are several randomly selected nodes running the same task seperately, and get the same result.